-- 1. Remove the drain plug. - Thoroughly wash the fiberglass exterior, especially the hull bottom.
+- 1. Remove the drain plug. - 2.
+Thoroughly wash the fiberglass exterior, especially the hull bottom.
 Remove as much marine growth as possible.
-Wax lightly. - Lower boat onto cradle properly or place boat on trailer.
+Wax lightly. - 3.
+Lower boat onto cradle properly or place boat on trailer.
 Be sure boat is adequately supported.
 The boat should be raised slightly under the forward supports or trailer tongue to improve drainage to the transom drain.

 - 4. Be sure all the water is completely drained from the fresh water system.
 Disconnect all hoses, check valves, etc. and blow all the water from the system using very low air pressure.
 The use of nontoxic, fresh water system antifreeze is recommended as an alternative to disassembling the water system.
-Refer to Section J-7 - System Maintenance in this manual for information on winterizing the water system. - 5.
+Refer to Section J-7 System Maintenance in this manual for information on winterizing the water system. - 5.
 Winterize the head as recommended by the head manufacturer.
 If the boat is equipped with a holding tank, mix some antifreeze solution and pour it into the head.
-Transfer some of the antifreeze to the holding tank by flushing the head.
-Also, refer to Section J-7 - System Maintenance for additional information. - Drain or winterize the air conditioning and generator system.
-Follow the appropriate manufacturer's directions.
-Be sure all water intake filters are drained thoroughly. - Ensure that all water is removed from the sump pump, bilge pump and bilge pump lines.
+Transfer some of the antifreeze to the hold-ing tank by flushing the head.
+Also, refer to Section J-7 System Maintenance for additional information. - Ensure that all water is removed from the bilge pump and bilge pump lines.
 Dry the hull bilge, and self-bailing cockpit drain troughs.
 Water freezing in these areas could cause damage.
-See Section K-3 - Hull Drainage Systems. - Remove the batteries and store in a cool place.
+See Section K-2 - Hull Drainage Systems. - Remove the battery(s) and store in a cool place.
 Clean the batteries using clear, clean water.
 Be sure the battery has sufficient water and clean terminals.
-Keep the batteries charged throughout the storage period.
-DO NOT store the batteries on a concrete floor or other damp or conductive surface. - Drain the alcohol out of the stove (if applicable) and store alcohol in a cool, dry place away from heat or spark. - 10.
+Keep the battery(s) charged throughout the storage period.
+DO NOT store the battery(s) on a concrete floor or other damp or conductive surface. - 8.
+Remove the alcohol/butane canister from the stove (if applicable) and store in a cool, dry place away from heat or spark. - 9.
 Clean the boat interior thoroughly.
-Vacuum carpets, and dry clean drapes and upholstery jackets as necessary. - 11.
-Wash exterior fiberglass components, wax lightly. - 12.
-Clean exterior upholstery with hand dish washing soap and water, rinse, and dry thoroughly. - 13.
+Vacuum and/or shampoo carpets. - 10.
+Wash exterior fiberglass components, wax lightly. - 11.
+Clean exterior upholstery with mild soap and water.
+Rinse and dry thoroughly. - 12.
 Remove all oxidation from exterior hardware and apply a light film of moisture displacing lubricant.